ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 As the second argument, the translation function accepts a value or an array of values.
 These values will be used to fill the placeholders in more advanced translation scenarios.
 If the `plural` property is specified, the first value will be used as the quantity determining the plural form.

 When using the `t()` function, you can create your own *localizable messages* or reuse *messages* created in CKEditor 5 packages that your project depends on.
-In case of reusing *messages*, you will not need to worry about translating them as all work will be done by the CKEditor 5 team and [Transifex translators](https://www.transifex.com/ckeditor/ckeditor5/) anyway.
+In case of reusing *messages*, you will not need to worry about translating them as all work will be done by the CKEditor 5 team and [Transifex translators](https://www.transifex.com/ckeditor/ckeditor5/).
 Obviously, your help in translating will still be appreciated!

 For simple *localizable messages*, use the string form for simplicity: